 FAQ About Vermilion Lakes

+Vermilion Lakes are located in Banff National Park, so a Parks Canada pass is needed to visit the lakes.
+Park passes cost $11.00 per day per person.
 Or you can buy them from Parks Canada in advance online.
-If you’re staying in Banff for more than a few days, I highly recommend a Discovery Pass.
-A Parks Canada Discovery Pass which gets you entrance to all Parks Canada destinations for the year is only $145.25 for a family.
+If you’re staying in Banff for over a few days, I highly recommend a Discovery Pass.
+A Parks Canada Discovery Pass, which gets you entrance to all Parks Canada destinations for the year, is only $151.25 for a family.

 There are no restroom facilities at Vermilion Lakes.
 However there are a few picnic benches to sit and enjoy the view.